 At the heart of this design process lies collaboration.
-Aaron Schiller, Principal at Schiller Projects, six years ago, approached Alan Organschi of Gray Organschi Architecture to collaborate with him on the architecture for Chilmark House.
+Aaron Schiller, Principal at Schiller Projects, six years ago, approached Alan Organschi of Gray Organschi Architecture to collaborate with him on the design for Chilmark House.
 Gray Organschi Architecture gave Aaron a home to start this project and provided experienced leadership to the project that in turn launched our practice.
 Additionally Lisa Gray, of Gray Organschi Architecture and Gray Design, collaborated with the Schiller Projects team on the interiors approach.
-Over the course of five years this team built an intricate approach to the architecture, landscape design and interiors.
+Over the course of five years this team built an intricate approach to the overall development of Chilmark House, the landscape design and the interiors.
 Schiller Projects designed and built many of the freestanding furniture pieces specifically for this project and enlisted great designers, friends and long time collaborators to contribute designs as well including: Fort Standard and Pletz Lighting out of Brooklyn and Caleb Woodard Furniture out of Tennessee.

 Photographs by David Sundberg, Esto.